aditi2812-aditi/Improving-Driver-Efficiency-and-Earnings-on-Uber-through-Demand-Visibility/README.md

-Improving Driver Efficiency and Earnings through Demand Visibility Problem Statement

-Ride-hailing platforms operate in a two-sided marketplace where driver earnings depend on efficient matching between supply and demand.
-Analysis indicates that a segment of drivers experiences inconsistent earnings due to high idle time and limited visibility into demand patterns, leading to reduced ride frequency and lower earnings per hour.

-Data and Methodology
-Analyzed a structured dataset comprising approximately 500 driver records (50 drivers over a 10-day period) Evaluated key performance metrics using SQL and Python (Pandas), including:
-Earnings per hour
-Rides per hour
-Driver-level performance distribution
+Overview

+Analyzed driver performance data to identify inefficiencies in ride frequency and earnings consistency.
+The project focuses on how limited visibility into demand patterns affects driver utilization and overall earnings.

+Problem

+Drivers experience inconsistent earnings due to high idle time and inefficient ride allocation, often caused by lack of visibility into high-demand areas.

-Key Findings
+Key Insights
-Significant variation exists in driver performance despite similar working hours Lower-performing drivers complete fewer rides per hour, resulting in reduced earnings A clear relationship was identified: lower ride frequency leads to increased idle time and lower earnings per hour Average metrics obscure inefficiencies at the individual driver level, indicating structural gaps in utilization Solution Approach

-Proposed a demand-visibility solution to improve driver decision-making by providing:

-Real-time insights into high-demand areas
-Guidance on optimal positioning for ride allocation

-This approach aims to reduce idle time, increase ride frequency, and improve earnings consistency.

-Product Considerations
-Defined core features focused on demand visibility and driver positioning Identified key success metrics, including driver utilization and rides per hour Outlined a basic experimentation approach to evaluate the impact of proposed changes Implementation
-Conducted data analysis using SQL and Python (Pandas) Structured the project across problem identification, analysis, and solution definition Developed a conceptual framework for translating insights into product features Outcome
-Identified a performance gap of approximately 25–35% in earnings efficiency among lower-performing drivers Established that inefficiencies in ride frequency and idle time are primary contributors to earnings variability Demonstrated the potential of demand visibility to improve driver utilization and platform efficiency
+Identified a 25–35% gap in earnings efficiency between lower-performing drivers and the overall average Low-performing drivers complete fewer rides per hour, indicating higher idle time Average performance (~1.47 rides/hour) suggests underutilization of driver time Solution

+Proposed a demand-visibility concept to help drivers identify high-demand zones and improve positioning, with the goal of reducing idle time and increasing ride frequency.

+MVP

+Developed a basic prototype to explore how demand visibility can support better driver decision-making and improve ride allocation efficiency.

+Key Takeaway

+Improving access to demand signals can help optimize driver utilization, reduce idle time, and support more consistent earnings.